dellstorage/storagecenter-puppet-module/readme.txt

 ### Volumes

-Volumes can be created or destroyed by providing a volume definition to the `storagemanager` class.
-Default values for Volume properties can be set in the `storagemanager::volume` subclass.
+Volumes can be created or destroyed by providing a volume definition to the `dellstorageprovisioning` class.
+Default values for Volume properties can be set in the `dellstorageprovisioning::volume` subclass.
 Multiple Volumes can be created in the same definition with the same properties by either providing multiple Volume names in an array or specifying a number of Volumes to be created in a series.
-Multiple volume definitions can be provided within the `volume_definition_array` that is passed to the `storagemanager` class.
+Multiple volume definitions can be provided within the `volume_definition_array` that is passed to the `dellstorageprovisioning` class.
 All Volumes must have unique names.
 Volumes can be mapped to Servers as they are created by specifying a `server_name` in the `volume_definition_array`, or by using the `mapping_definition_array`.

-Example paramager for `storagemanager` class:
+Example paramager for `dellstorageprovisioning` class:
 ```
 volume_definition_array => [{
 	num_volumes => 25,